4 things you need to know about shipping motor vehicles to Kingston Jamaica

 Two vehicle limit every three years

-If you are a returning Jamaican resident, you will be allowed to import one motorized vehicle for private use as well as one light commercial vehicle every three years.
+If you are a returning Jamaican resident, you will be allowed to import one motorised vehicle for private use as well as one light commercial vehicle every three years.
 These two vehicles could be two light commercial vehicles or one light commercial vehicle and a regular commercial vehicle.
 Either way, they are not to exceed a total of two vehicles for shipment within the three-year span.

 How many years old can my vehicle be for shipping?